Full Job Description

 - RequirementsRequirementsConditions of Employment

-- Tour of Duty: Irregular Schedule including nights, weekends, and holidays
+- Tour of Duty: Irregular work schedule including nights, weekends and holidays

-- Permanent Change of Station (PCS) Costs: Are Not Authorized
+- Permanent change of Station (PCS) Cost: Not Authorized

 - Position Sensitivity: Non-Sensitive